slarmoo/.github/profile/javascript/json/json.md

 | object  | {"a":1,"b":"crockford"} |
 | null    | null                    |

 Most commonly, a JSON document contains an object.
 Objects contain zero or more key value pairs.
 The key is always a string, and the value must be one of the valid JSON data types.
 Key value pairs are delimited with commas.
-Curly braces delimit an object, square braces and commas delimit arrays, and strings are always delimited with double quotes.
+Curly braces delimit an object, square brackets and commas delimit arrays, and strings are always delimited with double quotes.

 Here is an example of a JSON document.